crytic/echidna/README.md

 ## Getting help

-Feel free to stop by our [Slack channel](https://empirehacking.slack.com/messages/C7KKY517H/) for help using or extending Slither.
+Feel free to stop by our [Slack channel](https://empirehacking.slack.com/messages/C7KKY517H/) for help using or extending Echidna.

 * Get started by reviewing these simple [Echidna invariants](solidity/cli.sol)